 Whether you prefer to back your selection with a straight win, place and show wager, or delve into the "exotic" world of exactas, trifectas, superfectas, the Super High-5, Pick-3s, Pick-4s and the 50-cent Pick-5, Tampa Bay Downs guarantees a full card of wagering opportunities.

-And, just for the record, the example cited above would require the No. 2 horse to win, either the 7 or 8 to finish second and either the 1, 4, 7 or 8 to finish third for the bettor to hear the "cha-ching" sound that requires no explanation!
+Oh, and just for the record: The example cited at the beginning would require the No. 2 horse to win, either the 7 or 8 to finish second and either the 1, 4, 7 or 8 to finish third for the bettor to hear the "cha-ching" sound that requires no explanation!